prowler-cloud/prowler-studio/README.md

 ---

 ### 1. Core ([docs/core.md](docs/core.md))
-The foundational logic and workflows for check generation, RAG, compliance mapping, and fixer creation.
+The foundational logic and workflows for check and fixer generation, check knowledge base using Retrieval Augmented Generation (RAG), and compliance mapping.
 Model-agnostic and designed for extensibility.

 - **Main features:**
   - Modular workflow orchestration (LlamaIndex-based).